codeisscience/journal-policy-tracker-frontend/README.md

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

-1. Fork the Project
+1. Fork the Project.
+Always make sure to fork from the `development` branch (this is the default branch).
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request to the development branch
+5. Open a Pull Request to the `development` branch

+See also the [Backend Contribution guidelines](https://github.com/codeisscience/journal-policy-tracker-backend/blob/master/CONTRIBUTING.md) for more info.

 <!-- LICENSE -->